sglavoie/sglavoie.github.io-source/content/workflow/0005_using-i3-as-window-manager-for-increased-productivity.md

 \* <sub>In this particular scenario, the splits on the right side are intentionally very small as I do not need to read the output, but need quick access to a terminal to enter commands.
 Moving back and forth between windows is a breeze, so that's how I currently handle the situation.</sub>

+**Note**: With <code>Neovim</code>, there is an embedded terminal, which makes things very easy to handle by avoiding splits altogether.
+In that case, it is also possible to divide a workflow with tabs inside <code>Neovim</code> instead of physically splitting windows.

 ----